LibOps/docs/docs/development/yml.md

 # The CIDR notation for every IP Address that can not access any of your LibOps environments, including production
 # This can be used to block malicious actors
+# Both IPv4 and IPv6 addresses are supported.
+# Network mask (e.g. /24) must be greater than or equal to 16 for IPv4 and 120 for IPv6
 blocked-ips:
   # private IPs are just examples.
 Can be replaced (along with this comment)
   - 127.0.123.123/32